Using the LiveRecorder tool

 Limitations

-The limitations of all tools built around the Undo Engine apply also to the live-record tool.
+The limitations of all tools using the Undo Engine apply also to live-record.
 See System requirements for details.
 The following limitations apply to live-record only:

-• The --record-on program option uses a library loaded via setting the LD_PRELOAD environment variable, and configured via the variables UNDO_autorecord_args, UNDO_autorecord_exe and UNDO_autorecord_glob.
-If a program unsets any of these variables, descendants will not be recorded.
+• The --record-on program option uses a library loaded by setting the LD_PRELOAD environment variable, and configured by the UNDO_autorecord_args, UNDO_autorecord_exe and UNDO_autorecord_glob environment variables.
+If a program unsets any of these variables, its descendants will not be recorded.

 • The --record-on program option works by intercepting calls to the exec() family of functions in the standard C library (execl(), execv(), and so on).
-A consequence of this implementation is that processes started by directly invoking the exec syscall are not matched and so not recorded.
+A consequence of this implementation is that processes started by directly invoking the execve system call are not matched and so not recorded.

-• live-record does not always report errors very well.
-If live-record fails and does not appear to produce any useful output, please contact us at support@undo.io.
+• live-record generates little output (or none if the --quiet option is used) so that it can be used to record programs whose output is depended on.
+This means that it does not always report errors very well.
+If live-record fails and does not appear to produce any useful output, please contact Undo Support.